benmarwick/JSTORr/README.md

 Second, start [RStudio][rstudio] and run:

 ```
+# load the package to your current R session (do this every time you start R and use the functions)
+library(JSTORr)
 # change the path to where you unzipped your file on your computer
 unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR")
 ```